Python Assert Keyword

 Runtime Exception :

-Explanation: In the above example, we initialize an integer variable, i.e., x=7, y=0, and try to print the value of x/y as an output.
-The compiler generates a Runtime Exception because of the assert keyword which displays "Divide by 0 error" in the console.
+In the above example, we have initialized an integer variable, i.e., x=7, y=0, and try to print the value of x/y as an output.
+The Python interpreter generated a Runtime Exception because of the assert keyword found the divisor as zero then displayed "Divide by 0 error" in the console.